-In addition to its highly touted gifted-and-talented program, Carver serves students with mental and physical disabilities, offers trauma-informed mental health support, and helps with legal services.
+Originally from Virginia, Emma was inspired to join Teach For America after spending a summer teaching English in Honduras.
+She taught at a school for Mexican immigrants in Denver, Colorado, before moving to New Orleans and becoming the ESL program lead at George Washington Carver High School in the Ninth Ward.
+In addition to its highly touted gifted-and-talented program, Carver serves students with mental and physical disabilities, offers trauma-informed mental health support and helps with legal services.
 It also provides a free clinic and a food pantry, all of which are crucial for many Carver students and families.

 Reaching Out During the COVID-19 Lockdown

-In the first week of quarantine, Emma and members of her team at Carver checked in with each student’s family.
-They also checked on students’ available technology to determine which ones needed supplemental material.
+In the first week of quarantine, Emma and members of her team at Carver checked in with each student’s family, determining which ones needed supplemental technology and materials.
 Through its network with other schools, Emma’s team created packets for humanities and math courses that were translated, linked on Carver’s website and, in many cases, hand-delivered to those without transportation.